kayeneii/Olympics24/README.md

 ## Overview
 ---
-This report is an analysis of the 2024 Olympics held in Paris, France with a focus on the *Athletes* who performed during the global event.
+This reports my analysis of the 2024 Olympics held in Paris, France with a focus on the *Athletes* who performed during the global event.
 The goal is to identify key trends in participation, track representation and inclusivity, and to communicate these insights in the best manner.

 ## Data Source